wrapperband/Tame-Mossley-FloodRisk/README.md

 The long term river Tame level data shows the Tame has flood risk levels on a consistent basis.
 The flood levels were set to 330cm to indicate flood danger.

+Flood Danger : The North West river basin district Flood Risk Management Plan 2015 to 2021 [Ref17] says of Mossley :

+#### Conclusions for the Greater Manchester Flood Risk Area :

+3.Steeper ground in areas such as Ramsbottom, Littleborough, Delph and Mossley leads to fast flowing surface water and rapid inundation, both of which can be hazardous

 The long term analysis of North west rainfall shows there is a significant risk of greater levels of rain in the past, in the 1930s and 1940s there could be 5 >150 mm per month, rainfall events per year.
 This shows flooding incidence are currently low and flooding events of greater magnitude are inevitable.